RedGuides/MQ2AutoSize/README.md

    /autosize sizecorpse # - Sets size for corpse spawn types

 Commands:
-   /autosize status - Display current plugin settings to chatwnd /autosize help   - Display command syntax to chatwnd /autosize save   - Save settings to INI file (auto on plugin unload) /autosize load   - Load settings from INI file (auto on plugin load)
+   /autosize status - Display current plugin settings to MQ Console and or chatwnd if loaded /autosize help   - Display command syntax to MQ Console and or chatwnd if loaded /autosize save   - Save settings to INI file (auto on plugin unload) /autosize load   - Load settings from INI file (auto on plugin load)